 - 1. Perspectives of Industrial Relations (pay special attention to 1/13 1/17) - 2.
-Government Type (World Factbook) - 3.
+Systems of Government Worldwide - 3.
 List of Current Sovereign Monarchs - 4.
 Can You Name the Five Remaining Communist Countries in the World? - 5.
 Developing a Measure of Industrial Relations Climate